When is Election Day?

-The New York State voter registration form should be mailed or delivered in person by October 9, 2020.
+The New York State voter registration form should have been mailed or delivered in person by October 9, 2020.

-This poll site locator created by the New York City Board of Elections tells voters where their poll site is located based on their address.
+This poll site locator tells voters where their poll site is located based on their address.
 (They need to be registered to vote at the address they search.)

 I am not enrolled in a political party.
 Can I vote in the election?